 The best treatment for any form of heat rash is to cool the skin and reduce sweating by staying in air-conditioned rooms.
 If the heat rash is making your baby irritable, apply calamine lotion to soothe the itch.
 Anhydrous lanolin may also help prevent sweat duct blockage and stop new lesions from forming.

-Heat rashes usually clear within 7 to 10 days if baby’s skin is kept cool and dry, however, if your baby’s rash becomes infected you should see your doctor right away.
-Signs of infection include increased pain, swelling, redness or warmth in the affected area; yellow pus draining from the lesions; swollen lymph nodes in the armpit, neck or groin; fever or chills.
+Heat rashes usually clear within 7 to 10 days if baby’s skin is kept cool and dry; however, if your baby’s rash becomes infected, you should see your doctor right away.
+Signs of infection include increased pain, swelling, redness or warmth in the affected area, yellow pus draining from the lesions, swollen lymph nodes in the armpit, neck or groin, and fever or chills.